Zoli1212/Vscode-C-Cpp-Config/README.md

 - launch.json: Debug configs to debug C/C++ programs that were compiled by the tasks
 - Makefile: Makefile targets that are used in launch.json and tasks.json

-if the minimal command is used, following files will be created in the local .vscode folder:
+if the minimal command is used, the following files will be created in the local .vscode folder:

 - settings.json: Best default settings for C/C++, CMake etc. extensions
 - c_cpp_properties.json: Best default settings for the compiler

-Following files will be created in the root directory:
+Following files will be created in the root directory for all commands:

-- .clang-format: Formatting style if the user wants to use clang-format
+- .clang-format: Configuration for the formatting tool
+- .clang-tidy: Configuration for the static linting tool
-- .editorconfig: Standard file settings (line-feed, insert new-line, etc.)
+- .editorconfig: Standard editor settings (line-feed, insert new-line, etc.)
 - .gitattributes: Gives attributes to pathnames
 - .gitingore: Specifies intentionally untracked files to ignore